HjalmarSnoep/chaotic-proof/README.md

 # linear chaos?
 Exploring fractal complexity from JUST iterated linear equation sets and random selection of these sets.
 A surprisingly big fraction (estimated 0.9) of strange attractors in the described, purely linear system seem to have fractal properties.
-Research has been limited now to a 2D field of 3 sets of 2 linear equations that take the form x'=ax+b, where
+Experimentation has shown this occurs in a 2D field of 3 sets of 2 linear equations that take the form
+'''
+x'=ax+b, where
 -1.1 > a > 1.1 AND -2.1 > b > 2.1
+'''
+In higher dimensionalities fractal properties are less evident.

 ## Interactive version (code in docs)
 https://hjalmarsnoep.github.io/chaotic-proof/